brsr/antitile/docs/conway.rst

 -------------
 An operator that cannot be expressed in terms of operators aside from `d` and `r` is "irreducible".
 For instance, `k` (Kis) and `j` (Join) are irreducible in terms of EROs, but `m` (Meta) is not (it is equal to `kj`).
+A polyhedron that cannot be expressed in terms of another polyhedron and one or more EROs other than `S` and `d` is an irreducible polyhedron.
 The relations defined above can be used to help reduce an operator, with some caveats.

 All these relations taken together  are necessary but not sufficient.
 For instance, the values :math:`g=3`, :math:`a=1`, :math:`c=0`, :math:`k=1`,